iszczesniak/cpp/move/index.md

 All special member functions are implicitly defaulted, but:

-* the default constructor will be undeclared, if any other constructor is explicitely declared,
+* the default constructor will be **undeclared**, if any other constructor is *explicitely declared*,

-* the copy constructor and the copy assignment operator will be implicitely deleted, if the move constructor or the move assignment operator is explicitely declared,
+* the copy constructor and the copy assignment operator will be **implicitely deleted**, if the move constructor or the move assignment operator is *explicitely declared* (so that a programmer has to implement, if needed, the copy constructor and the copy assignment operators),

-* the move constructor and the move assignment operator will be undeclared, if the copy constructor, the copy assignment operator or the destructor is explicitely declared.
+* the move constructor and the move assignment operator will be **undeclared**, if the copy constructor, the copy assignment operator or the destructor is *explicitely declared* (so that the legacy code continues to work and doesn't have the move semantics stuffed in).

+These rules ensure the seamless integration of the move semantics into the legacy and modern code.
+For instance, the legacy code (such as `std::pair`) that doesn't do any special resource management (in the copy constructor, the copy assignment operator, and the destructor), will have the move semantics implemented by default.

 ## Move-only types